IBCS® Certified Analyst (inhouse)

 • Testing individual level of IBCS knowledge

-• Elaboration of rules for a consistent semantic notation
+• Elaboration of rules for a consistent notation

-• Elaboration of rules for creating well-structured storylines
+• Elaboration of rules for creating compelling storylines

-• Group exercise on the improvement of poorly structured text
+• Group exercise on improving the comprehensibility of a text

-• Elaboration of rules for the proper choice of chart and table types
+• Elaboration of rules for the proper choice of chart types and increasing information density

 • Group exercise with case studies